a593510703/blogac/content/post/recording.md

 ### Introduction

+gear: Mixpre 3, a pair of SE 8.
 Sinfati is the biggest Agricultural wholesale market in Beijing.

 At two o'clock, there were still enough taxis, no need to make an appointment.
 At three o'clock, the bosses who came to make a purchase shaked their flashlights.
 At Four o'clock, dawn broke, and a new day has arrived.
 At five o'clock, the cleaner started working, and it was still midnight in the eyes of the students.